Vincent-glitch/SQL-Database-Queries/README.md

 6. All employees in the Sales department, including their employee number, last name, first name, and department name.
 7. All employees in the Sales and Development departments, including their employee number, last name, first name, and department name.
 8. In descending order, the frequency count of employee last names, i.e., how many employees share each last name.
----
-### Tech Stack
-* SQL (pgAdmin 4)
-* Python (Jupyter Lab & Notebook)

-### User Instructions
-* Clone the repository: git clone https://github.com/Vincent-glitch/SQL-Database-Queries.git
-* Establish SQL database to query from
-* Import the tables into your database
-* Open the [Tables & Queries SQL](Analysis/TablesQueriesSQL.sql) schema in your SQL database and execute each statement.